 The long drive – just over two hours from Calgary – is worth it if you’re looking for something special.

-If you’re in the mood for a long walk with superb views, the Eiffel Lake hike, continuing on to Wenkchemna Pass, is an excellent choice.
+If you’re in the mood for a long walk with superb views, the Eiffel Lake hike, continuing on to Wenkchemna Pass, is an excellent choice, and it ranks as one of the best hikes in the Alberta Rockies.

 The Eiffel Lake trailhead starts out from Moraine Lake, in the Valley of the Ten Peaks.
 Eiffel Lake shares the same trailhead as the highly popular hike to Larch Valley.